 Other financial implications can include:

 - Taxes may apply to the amount of debt forgiven in your settlements.
-You should speak with a tax advisor about this.
+You should speak with a tax adviser about this.

 - Your account will be subjected to internal/external collections, which could include being sued.